PV Solar Panel FAQs

 - Utility Approval (PTO) and Activation.
 Once permission to operate is received from your utility provider, your solar energy system can be turned on to power your home – saving your family money while saving the environment.

-Q: Will a solar panel system in New Jersey require additional insurance?
+Q: Will a solar panels in New Jersey require additional insurance?

 Typically, homeowners will be required by the utility company to provide proof of insurance coverage for their system.
 However, most standard homeowner insurance policies provide adequate insurance protection and meet the minimum requirements stated in your utility interconnection agreement.

-Q: Can PV Solar Panels Increse the Value of my Home in New jersey?
+Q: Can Solar Panels Increase the Value of my home in New Jersey?

-Yes, according to a report produced by the National Renewable Energy Laboratory entitled "A New Market Paradigm for Zero-Energy Homes: December 2006 The Comparative San Diego Case Study"
+Yes, according to a report produced by the National Renewable Energy Laboratory entitled "A New Market Paradigm for Zero-Energy Homes: December 2006 The Comparative San Diego Case Study", Solar panels can increase the value of your home.

 "The greatest single gain in value was $446,410 for a home in the SheaHomes communities with a PV system owned for 26.9 months (a 79% increase in value).
 In comparison, the single largest gain for a home in the comparison community was $378,769 for a home owned for 40.2 months (a 61% increase)."